InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/Consent String Specification.md

 			<li>First data type is an Integer (fixed length of 16 bit).</li>
 			<li>Second data type is always a Boolean.</li>
 			<li>If the second data type is 1/true, the third data type is an Int Range</li>
-			<li>If the second data type is 0/false, the second data type is a Variable length bitfield.</li>
+			<li>If the second data type is 0/false, the second data type is a bitfield of length determined by the first data type (see above)</li>
 		</ul>
 		Note: This data type is used for downwards compatibility only.
 OptimizedRange is the recommended data type to be used moving forward.</td>
 	</tr>